ocean-satellite-tools/mind-the-chl-gap-2024/README.md

 - write tutorials on PINNs to help others apply this new approach to their problems.
 PINNs are especially useful in fluid environments like the ocean.

 #### Other goals
-- right our zarr does not have turbidity or particulate matter or biogeochemical properties.
+- right now our zarr file does not have turbidity or particulate matter or biogeochemical properties.
 It would be good to add those.
 - we would like to add more Chl-a gapfree products to our dataset
+- try other gap-filling models
 - perform sensitivity analysis to quantify the importance of each co-located environmental variable.
 We have not done that yet for any of our models.
 - use a model without Chl-a as a predictor variable and create Chl-a predictions for 1972 to present.